webplatform/docs-wpd/Infrastructure/reports/201410/index.md

 # Every VMs w/ up to date softwares (database server, linux, etc)
 # Every web application to work under SSL
-# Every web applications are built on top of a Git release our customizations patched on top of them
+# Every web applications are built on top of a Git release our customizations patched on top of them, see [[#Updating the web applications]]
 # Refactor server configuration scripts in a way such that we can have a fully working clone of the production site.
 Without impacting it.
 # Everything has to be public, except passwords and private keys
 # Setup a system such that if a module gets merged to a specific branch triggers an automatic update of the code on the servers
 # Setup a staging version of the site that replicates everything in a separate OpenStack project.
 Any component of the site could be used by adding 'staging' to it.
 # Set in place a system that "listens" to given GitHub repository to update the related component.
+See [[#Automatic updates]]

 In other words; webplatform''Staging''.org is ''one'' "sandbox", anybody could build another full server stack of our site on the side too.

-Private data/passwords will be kept private to key contributors, of course.

 == Progress ==